Students from the Research Opportunities Program share their experiences from the field.

 Should I contact the faculty supervisor of the ROP project I am interested in?

 Due to the high volume of applicants, and out of respect for your professor’s time, please review the ROP posting carefully as your first step.
-If, after reviewing the posting, you have outstanding questions concerning deadlines, eligibility or requirements, please feel free to contact the Experiential Learning & Outreach Support office.
+If, after reviewing the posting, you have outstanding questions concerning deadlines, eligibility or requirements, please feel free to contact the Experiential Learning & Outreach Support Office.
 Should you have additional, outstanding questions concerning the nature of the research project itself, or the faculty member’s research needs, then please feel free to contact the supervisor directly for an appointment to discuss the project further.
 Please note that supervisors may receive numerous applications.
 As a result, they typically only contact those students whom they wish to interview.
 Unless you have specific, unanswered questions concerning the nature of the research involved, then we do not recommend reaching out to supervisors.

 Will my marks or GPA play a role?
 How can I increase my chances of getting one of the positions?